 Reading Order

 Welcome, Roe-mantic.
-Whether you're here for vampire-on-hunter enemies-to-lovers or magicians scheming their way into each other's underwear, this page exists to answer the question Ruby gets most: where the hell do I start?
+Whether you're here for vampire-on-hunter enemies-to-lovers, magicians scheming their way into each other's underwear, or seven mafia families ranked like chess pieces, this page exists to answer the question Ruby gets most: where the hell do I start?

-The short version: there are three series, all set in the same universe, and you can start with whichever one calls to you.
-They share a world but each opens cleanly on its own.
+The short version: there are four series, all set in the same universe.
+Three are published and one (Empire of Ruin) is on preorder.
+You can start with whichever published series calls to you — they each open cleanly on their own.

 Where should I start?